QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 ### Transitions

+We have computed a steady state.

+<font color='red'>Tom: edit starting here to state clearly what the policy experiment is in terms of the sequence. </font>

-Above we characterized an initial steady state of the economy, which we will use as the starting point of the transitional path driven by some fiscal policy changes.
+We'll use it as a starting point for a fixed-point algorithm designed to compute a transition path from one steady state of the transitional path driven by some fiscal policy changes.

 Here we define a Python class `ClosedFormTrans` which computes length $T$ transitional path of the economy in response to a particular fiscal policy change.
 It takes three keyword arguments, `τ_pol`, `D_pol`, and `G_pol`, which are the sequences of tax rate, government debt level, and government expenditure level respectively.
 In each policy experiment below, we will pass two out of three as inputs that fully depict a fiscal policy change, and the remaining one policy variable sequence will be determined by satisfying the government budget constraint.